stcorp/procsim/README.md

 # Running in a container
-A Dockerfile is provided to create a container image from source.
+A Dockerfile, to create a container image from source, is provided in the release package.
 The container wraps the procsim application and the Python interpreter, allowing the tool to run 'anywhere'.
 The container image can be build using Podman (provided by Red Hat Linux) or Docker.
-Use the following command in the root of the source directory:
+Use the following command in the directory where Dockerfile is located:
 ```
 $ podman build -t procsim .
 ```